 November 2016, part two - Kobe and Himeji

-We were accommodated with traditional Japanese futons (thin mattress which folds up easily) on tatami (floor mat from compressed rice straw).
+We stayed in a traditional Japanese-style accommodation with futons (thin mattresses that fold up easily) laid out on tatami (floor mats maid from compressed rice straw).
 You're supposed to leave your shoes at the reception and use slippers in the common areas of the accommodation.
-And then you leave your slippers by the door of your room and on tatami you only step in socks or barefoot.
-I liked sleeping on tatami.
-It was actually comfortable and it had a nice smell of bulrush and wood.
+Then you leave your slippers by the door of your room and only step onto the tatami in socks or barefoot.
+I enjoyed sleeping on the tatami.
+It was surprisingly comfortable and carried a pleasant scent of bulrush and wood.

 Our room in Kobe